-Organiser.
+Similarly young members 17 years age or less qualify as Junior Members.
 Contact a member of the committee if you are a new member.

 The Ladies Sub-committee organise events for the Ladies Section.
 Please contact the Lady Captain or a member of the committee for further information.

 In Regard to Handicaps --

 Under the World Handicap System of handicapping, there are several obligations on handicap holders:-